pvyver/pvyver.github.io/docs/_posts/2023-06-23-log-analytics-ingest-resourcegraphdata.markdown

 title: 'Ingest Azure resource data into a Log Analytics Workspace Custom Table'
 date:   2023-06-23
 logo: 'table'
+description: This post is outdated, Creating Log Analytics workspace Log queries sometimes requires data from resources that is not available in any Log Analytics workspace table.
+As workaround, I developed a Logic App that queries Azure Resource Graph and injects the Logs in a Log Analytics workspace using the Azure Monitor Data Collector API
+image: /_images/2023-06-23-log-analytics-ingest-resourcegraphdata-resources2log.png
 comments: true
 ---

+** This post is outdated**
+> Log Analytics is now [natively supporting Resource Graph queries]

+[natively supporting Resource Graph queries]:https://techcommunity.microsoft.com/t5/azure-observability-blog/query-azure-resource-graph-from-azure-monitor/ba-p/3918298

 ## Introduction